 *Please note that when we say "one-time scholarship" this means that you will not automatically receive a scholarship each semester while you are a member of a Panhellenic chapter at Northeastern.
 You must apply each semester to be eligible to receive a scholarship.

 We appreciate your commitment in applying for scholarships.
 Each response is valued for the time, effort, and thoughtfulness invested.
-Rest assured, we review each application impartially through a blind process, ensuring your identity and chapter affiliation do not influence the evaluation.
+Rest assured, we review each application impartially, ensuring your identity and chapter affiliation do not influence the evaluation.
 Scholarships are now closed, and recipients of scholarships have been notified!

 My time in the Panhellenic community began at a college in the Midwest, where I was initiated into Alpha Chi Omega as a freshman that had a limited knowledge of Greek life.
 Then that summer I decided to transfer to Northeastern, which led me to change the Alpha Chi chapter that I was affiliated with and join Northeastern fall recruitment the first week of school—with me being the recruiter this time.
 Though I initially thought it would be a nerve-racking experience, from the moment I started recruiting alongside my new sisters my doubts disappeared and I knew that regardless of whether I was in the Midwest or the Northeast, I would be able to find the “love in the bond” that is a part of Alpha Chi’s motto.
 More importantly, I also knew that I wanted to retain the bonds that I was forming inside and outside my chapter throughout my collegiate career.